prosenjit72/ic-devops-batch3/git-assignment-1/Fatin_IC_student/git_assignment_01.md

 22. PR checkout -- git pr checkout {#number} : This command is used in some Git hosting services (like GitHub) to check out a pull request by its number.
 It creates a new branch based on the pull request, allowing us to review or test the changes.

-Now, I'm going to explain one concept of git, or rather how it works under the hood.
-The concept is history of commits.
-A project repository may have been formed over a period of years.
-Git still is able to track the commits.
-How are these tracked exactly.
-The answer here is graphs.
-The history of commits in git forms a Directed Acyclic Graph(DAG).
-The commits create a chain, where each commit points to it's parent commit.
-This structure thus allows Git to efficiently meanage brances and merges.